ivy-llc/ivy/docs/overview/design/building_blocks.rst

 **Round Up**

-Hopefully this has painted a clear picture of the fundamental building blocks underpinning the Ivy framework, being the backend functional APIs, Ivy functional API, backend handler and graph compiler 🙂
+Hopefully, this has painted a clear picture of the fundamental building blocks underpinning the Ivy framework, being the Backend functional APIs, Ivy functional API, Backend handler, and Tracer 😄

 Please reach out on `discord <https://discord.gg/sXyFF8tDtm>`_ if you have any questions!